AI-powered contract intelligence platform that integrated with DocuSign to simplify legal agreements

 Built on DocuSign's APIs.
 If they changed terms or added similar features, our business could disappear overnight.

 Nobody said "We need this tomorrow."
-Polite interest doesn't translate to paying customers or sustainable revenue.
+Polite interest doesn't translate to paying customers.

 Key takeaways from building, validating, and ultimately shutting down DocuInsight.

-Talk to customers before building, not after.
+Talk to customers before building.
 "Would this be nice to have?" is very different from "I need this tomorrow."

 Ask "Why can't the platform owner build this themselves?"
-If you don't have a good answer, you might be building a feature.
+If you don't have a good answer, you're building a feature.

 Who pays?
 How much?
 Why?
-When?
-These questions need clear answers before you build, not after you launch.
+These questions need clear answers before you build.

 Sometimes the smartest thing is to shut down early and move on.
-Sunk cost fallacy is real and dangerous.
+Sunk cost fallacy is real.